anathkantonda/anathkantonda/README.md

 ![GitHub Logo](images/banner.png)

-<h3>I was previously a full stack dev, but went through a rough patch that made me pivot.
+<h3>Was previously a full stack dev, but went through a rough patch that made me pivot.
 I am now a Project Manager who, get this, has fallen in love with code <i>again</i> 😅 </h3>
 <p>So I am going back to the basics and working my way up.
 Join me on this journey!</p>

 <!-- <div align="center">